 For the purposes of this study, dust is taken to mean the particles released that have the capacity to cause annoyance to neighbours, through soiling of surfaces, such as windows and cars.
-There are no legal standards relating to acceptable levels of deposited dust, although monthly mean deposition rates in excess of 200mg m-2 day-1 are considered likely to cause a nuisance (Schofield and Shillito, 1990).
-A risk-based approach has been developed for the purpose of the Environmental Impact Assessment (EIA) to identify significant potential impacts.
+There are no legal standards relating to acceptable levels of deposited dust, although monthly mean deposition rates in excess of 200 mg m-2 day-1 are considered likely to cause a nuisance (Schofield and Shillito, 1990).
+A risk-based approach has been developed for the purpose of the Environmental Impact Statement (EIS) to identify significant potential impacts.
 This risk evaluation matrix has been devised and is presented in Table 12.1.
 The criteria detailed in the table have been devised in consideration of studies by the Building Research Establishment (BRE) which suggests that nuisance is unlikely to occur at distances greater than 50m from a construction site boundary (BRE, 2003).
 One particular study (Baughan, 1980) has also shown that at least half the people living within 50m of the site boundary of a road construction scheme were 'seriously bothered' by construction nuisance due to dust, but that beyond 100m less than 20% of the people were 'seriously bothered'.
+Construction sites are temporary in nature and some degree of nuisance is normally tolerable if the activity lasts for no more than a few months.